 As mentioned in the post on broadband for singles, it pays to avoid unstable connections.
 That’s why it’s best to steer clear of ADSL when the exchange is more than 2k away – the signal slows and can drop quite frequently.
 The NBN eliminates this hassle, and cable is a good choice as long as it is available.

 You need speed

-It’s no fun watching a file download meter stick at “25 minutes” for an hour.
-And if it is, maybe you’d also like to consider branching out into the competitive fields of watching paint dry or grass grow?
+It’s no fun watching a file download stick at “25 minutes” for an hour.
+And if it is, maybe you’d also like to consider branching out into other competitive and exciting fields like watching paint dry or grass grow?
 So your connection speed – how fast the data moves from the exchange to your modem and vice versa – matters.
 You don’t have the time to wait around for files to load.
 It’s dead time.

 You need low latency